Zohaib7542/E-commerce-website-Using-MERN/README.md

 From this website we can buy any item by paying the money.

-                                      How to Setup & Run this Project How to Run Video Tutorial - click here OR
+                                      How to Setup & Run this Project

 ❖ Install NodeJs ( Ignore If Already Installed)
 1. Visit the official Node.js website i.e)
   https://nodejs.org/en/download/